-Start by recognizing consumer behavior patterns.
+Start by identifying characteristics affecting consumer behavior patterns.
 These patterns include…

 Place or location of purchase

-While a lot of the larger supermarkets sell clothes, DVDs, computers, along with tomatoes and potatoes, consumers tend to go to specialist shops for these products outside the grocery range.
+While a lot of the larger supermarkets sell clothes, DVDs, computers, hardware, alongside with tomatoes, bread, potatoes, etc., consumers are more likely to go to specialist shops for products outside the grocery range.

 Obvs - exception to every rule - if that’s the only store available to a consumer, the pattern fragments.

 Consumers visiting various stores in different locations - price comparisons, brand preferences - means they don’t remain loyal to one store.
-For bricks and mortar establishments, location has to be a consideration.
+For brick and mortar establishments, location has to be a consideration.

 Types and quantity of products purchased